NekoBoxy/js-snake/README.md

-# js-snake
+# ts-snake
-Snake game use simple html &amp; js
+use typescript, scss and vite.